rememberSoftwares/yacana/README.md

     # Creating our checkpoint to go back in time
     checkpoint_id: str = agent1.history.create_check_point()

-    # Asking for one of the pastry from the list
+    # Asking for one of the pastries from the list
     user_choice: str = input("Please choose one of the above pastries: ")

     # Printing associated calories for the selected pastry
     pastry_calorie_question: str = Task(f"The user said '{user_choice}'.
 Your task is to output a specific sentence and replace the <replace> tags with the correct values: 'You selected the <replace>selected pastry</replace>.
 The average calorie intake for this pastry is <replace>average associated calories for the selected pastry</replace>.
 Do you wish to continue ?", agent1).solve().content print(pastry_calorie_question)

-    # Asking if user wants to continue
+    # Asking if the user wants to continue
     is_satisfied: str = input("Continue ? ")

     # Basic yes / no router